Transferring Credit From Another College

 No need to retake classes you’ve already passed or in subjects you’ve already mastered!

-Transferring credit to SMC is easy.
+Transferring credit from another college to SMC is easy.
 Send us your official transcripts, and we’ll evaluate them to see how they transfer.

 We may award transfer credit for: